-Edited by Rowan, Anonymous, Lynn, Eng and 1 other
+Edited by Rowan, Lynn, Eng, Jen M

 We all love having a variety of accessories to revive our clothes, and creating our own jewelry adds a special touch that gives us a signature look.
 The bracelet we will work on here is a remake of J.Crew's Knotted Twist Bracelet, and it is an easy way to get the same lovely vintage bracelet without paying lots of money.
 So if you ever saw that bracelet and wished to have it, you can stop wishing and make it with the cost that suits your wallet.
 The special thing about the knotted twist bracelet is that it has a casual yet classic look, that would go well with a dress or a t-shirt, as it adds a feminine flare that will compliment any outfit.
 After you finish all the steps, you will find that you have a beautiful bracelet that you made yourself.

 - 1The things you will need to start making the knotted twist bracelet:Advertisement

 - Pearl beads: about two long strands of 3 mm pearls (get the type you would like from glass or plastic).

 - Plastic coated wire (in a color that matches the chains you will get) and crimp beads (also with a matching color to the wire, so they would blend in).